tidepool-org/development/README.md

 For local installation of MongoDB, please follow [these installation instructions](https://www.mongodb.com/docs/manual/administration/install-community/) for your platform.

 The stack has been tested with version `6.x`, which is the latest version available at the time of writing.
-The minimum required version is `4.4`.
+The minimum supported version is `5.0`.

 After installing MongoDB locally, you will need to set up your `mongo.conf` to allow local connections, and configure it as a replica set (it will be a standalone instance by default).